Cbot-XRPL/URI-Token-Remit/README.md

 ## Adding URIs

-Its key all your URIs have the same Charater counter or the hook will break.
+Its key all your URIs have the same Charater count or the hook will break.
 Test adding and minting on testnet before using this hook on mainnet.
 Xahau is very specfic about predicting sizes of data passed around.
 Its sujested your metadata files for the URIs to be available at one base URI like a folder on IPFS.
 See the example of how I achived a consitant char count accross URIS.

 - ipfs://bafybeieoyz3sghr27ybimhssgahaba5of6anmldjjtmufsxen22gmenjl4/00000**1**.json
 - ipfs://bafybeieoyz3sghr27ybimhssgahaba5of6anmldjjtmufsxen22gmenjl4/00000**2**.json